parmegv/leap_doc/docs/client/dev-environment.md

     $ ./bootstrap_develop.sh init  # use help parameter for more information

 This script allows you to get started, update and run the bitmask app with all its repositories.

+Note: you need to copy the polkit file manually.